Double Coverage: Chiefs at Chargers

 Teicher: They’ve been playing better opponents, mainly.
 Of those four losses, three have come against teams already in the playoffs (Denver twice and Indianapolis).
 The other is against a team that could get into the postseason (Chargers).
 Those opponents all have Pro Bowl-quality quarterbacks.
 Meanwhile, Kansas City’s two wins in this stretch have come against struggling teams with struggling quarterbacks (Washington and Oakland).
 The Chiefs look worn out defensively.
 They were relentless in getting after the opposing quarterback over the first half of the season, but their pass rush has largely disappeared other than a big game against Washington.
 They also have tackled poorly over the past few games.
 The Chiefs had been scoring points in bunches, muting the effect of their defensive collapse.
 But even that ended last Sunday when they scored just seven points against the Colts.

 The Chargers can still make the playoffs but could be eliminated before kickoff on Sunday.
-How would they handle the Chiefs game if indeed either the Ravens or Dolphins win?
+How would they handle the Chiefs game if indeed either the Ravens or Dolphins win their respective games?

 Kansas City running back Jamaal Charles is having an MVP-type season.
 Along with his 1,287 rushing yards, Charles has career highs in total touchdowns (19), receptions (70) and receiving yards (693).
 How have Andy Reid and offensive coordinator Doug Pederson effectively gotten Charles involved in the passing game?